-As part of our Bridges to Music program, each year we present a free afternoon concert for children.
-Accompanying adults and seniors are just $10 each.
+As part of our Bridges to Music program, each year we present a free afternoon concert for children and families.
 These concerts feature engaging and interactive pieces written to help young people learn about the orchestra and the instruments, and children also have the opportunity to meet the musicians and see their instruments up close!
-And of course, student/child tickets for the concert are free!
+And of course, tickets for the concert are free!

 The music selections on this program offer a look at how music moves us–both emotionally and physically–no matter where we are from.
 Join the PSO and Assistant Conductor Chad Goodman on a musical journey that explores thrilling dances from around the world.
 From the flashy Danzon No. 2 of Mexican composer Arturo Márquez to the exuberant Slavonic Dances of Antonín Dvorák, this program is sure to keep your foot tapping!